panchgonzalez/panchgonzalez.github.io/_posts/2020-05-19-pruning-mask-rcnn-models-with-tensorflow.md

 model_for_pruning.fit(...)
 ```
-That's it.
+That's it!
 However, if you're still using `tf.slim` based models (like all of TensorFlow's
 legacy Object Detection API) then you'll have to keep going.

 **Deprecation land: `tf.contrib.model_pruning`**

 Hidden away in the legacy TF 1.15 `tf.contrib` library is a [model pruning API](https://github.com/tensorflow/tensorflow/tree/r1.15/tensorflow/contrib/model_pruning) which was written
 in conjunction (I think) with [1].
 This API helps inject the necessary TensorFlow ops into
-the training graph so the model can be pruned as its being trained.
+the training graph so the model can be pruned during training.

 The first step is to add mask and threshold variables to the layers that you want to undergo
 pruning.
 This can be done by wrapping the weight tensor with the `apply_mask` function